Evil-Project/Twinskaraoke/README.md

 2. Login to TestFlight in the app with your Apple account.
 3. Click on this link on your iPhone: https://testflight.apple.com/join/PrNm97Vr
 4. Click install.

+> Note: Testflight Apps Expire After 90 Days, in the event we do not upload a new build before then you may lose app access, but it is unlikely to happen.
 ---
 ### If you have testflight already, scan below
 <p align="center">